Splode/hackwild/_drafts/jekyll-ssg-with-vue-single-file-components.md

 ## Installing Vue & Configuring webpack

 Ok, take a deep breath.
-It's time to take a deep dive into installing and configuring webpack from scratch.
+It's time to take a dive into installing and configuring webpack from scratch.
 This can be a daunting process, but we'll go through this process step-by-step.
 If you're comfortable with configuring webpack with Vue, feel free to skip to the [Integrating Vue and Jekyll](#integrating-vue-and-jekyll) section.

 ### Installing Vue